 Trying to cure loneliness and despair over the internet is, of course, like trying to cure thirst with salt.
 I live in Seattle.
 If you’re local, maybe we should hang out.
 You can contact me through this website and maybe we will want to meet.
 (JSYK: I’m picky about who I spend my time with.
 Part of the reason I struggle with loneliness is that many people just want to feed on my attention and energy, so I have developed appropriate defenses.
 I don’t want to be around people who leave me feeling depleted.
 I want relationships that energize everyone involved; otherwise I prefer solitude.)

 I hope that you will reach out to me if you would like to collaborate on writing or music or visual art or theater/film or zines, anything that will help us feel alive, connected, significant, and purposeful.
-Let’s tear down the alienating, reifying spectacle of capitalism.
+Let’s tear down the commodity spectacle.
 We can begin by ripping just one section of the fabric, the one that keeps you and me apart.

 Be Bolde, Be Wyse